Public Service Enterprise Group (PEG) Q1 2017 Results - Earnings Call Transcript

 Christopher James Turnure - JPMorgan Securities LLC

 Good morning.
-I know that you had a couple of specific things that you wanted to see changed or things that you thought were, I guess, unjust or unreasonable in regards to the PJM parameters in the transmission capacity in the eastern region.
+I know that you had a couple specific things that you wanted to see changed or things that you thought were, I guess, unjust or unreasonable in regards to the PJM parameters in the transmission capacity in the eastern region.
 Given the changes that were announced a couple of weeks back, did they fully reflect those changes or partially reflect those changes or can you give us some color there?

 Ralph Izzo - Public Service Enterprise Group, Inc.

 Yes, Chris, partially only.
-We're still confused and our technical people have a different point of view than what was published by PJM, in particular on the CETL/CETO parameters as it pertains to PS Zone, and in particular, PS North.
+We're still confused and our technical people have a different point of view than what was published by PJM, in particular on the CETL/CETO parameters as it pertains to the PS Zone, and in particular, PS North.
 So, we are going to follow the appropriate communication channels to PJM.
 And I'm sure that they will post our communications with them on Oasis or whatever other mechanisms they choose.
 So, it was better the second time around, but we still either need to be educated or PJM needs to make some further changes.

 Christopher James Turnure - JPMorgan Securities LLC